PDD Holdings

 Pinduoduo group-buying mechanics + Temu daily-deal interface have created real Chinese consumer learning + global engagement patterns.

-Manufacturer-direct platform + group-buying logic + cross-border fulfilment is real differentiated business logic.
+Manufacturer-direct platform + group-buying logic + cross-border fulfilment is real differentiated business logic — now being rewritten for semi-managed Temu economics.

 N/A.